UFC Fight Night: Barnett vs Nelson: Predictions & Analysis

 A few statistical edges stand out.
 Hirota throws significantly more leather — a 3.5 sig. strike per minute gap.
 Hirota is far more active with takedowns, averaging 0.5 more per 15 minutes.
 Ishihara has tighter striking defense, making opponents miss more often.

 The Pick: Mizuto Hirota over Teruto Ishihara.
-The model gives Hirota a slight nod at 57% — this could easily go either way.
-The market implies 72% for Hirota, but our model sees only 57%.
-That 15-point gap favoring Ishihara is worth watching.
+This is essentially a pick'em.
+The model nudges toward Hirota at 54%, but there's almost nothing separating these two.
+The market implies 72% for Hirota, but our model sees only 54%.
+That 19-point gap favoring Ishihara is worth watching.

 Li Jingliang